Upcoming Trainings: at Faculty Focus days September 2023

 Flexible Attendance & Deadlines Information

-*After a discussion and plan is agreed on, the Instructor can complete this form and email to firstname.lastname@example.org or the student can complete it in their myDSS account.
+*If you and the student need support agreeing on a plan please contact DSS.
+After a discussion and plan is agreed on, the Instructor can complete the form and email to firstname.lastname@example.org or the student can complete it in their myDSS account.

 How do I know if students in my class have approved accommodations?